 Their early needs are warmth, water, good air circulation, and light.

 Once your plants are several inches tall, you can start fertilizing them, unless there are other recommendations on the seed packet.
-If I’m planting the seedlings outdoors (eventually), I do not fertilize indoors.
+If I’m planting the seedlings outdoors within the coming weeks, I usually do not bother to fertilize indoorsโbut that’s just my preference.

-Read the instructions and recommended dose on the product label and cut it in half.
+Read the instructions and recommended dose on the product label and cut it in half or less.

-I do not specifically recommend these brands (I have not tried them) so check on them before purchasing.
+I do not specifically recommend these brands (I have not tried them) so do your homework prior to purchasing.

 7Up-Pot as Your Plants Grow

-With faster-growing plants, the timing will be right to start your seeds in soil blocks, and, a few weeks later, acclimatize the seedlings to life outdoors over a two-week period, and then plant them outdoors.
+With faster-growing plants, the timing will be right to start your seeds in soil blocks (see Step 6), and, a few weeks later, acclimatize the seedlings to life outdoors over a two-week period, and then plant them directly outdoors.

 As seedlings are moved to larger pots, I start running more lights on additional shelves to accommodate them.